Littlewood-Richardson coefficients via mirror symmetry for cluster varieties: Introduction

-In general if we have some partial minimal model $U \subset Y$ for an affine log Calabi-Yau with maximal boundary, we can't expect to get a canonical basis for $\ssO(Y)$ itself.
-The basis will be determined by the geometry of the pair $U \subset Y$ rather than $Y$'s geometry alone.
-However, in the particular case $Y=\cta$, no choices need to be made to pick out the log Calabi-Yau open subset $U = \ctag$.
+In general if we have some partial minimal model $\cyU \subset Y$ for a log Calabi-Yau, we can't expect to get a canonical basis for $\ssO(Y)$ itself.
+The basis will be determined by the geometry of the pair $\cyU \subset Y$ rather than $Y$'s geometry alone.
+However, in the particular case $Y=\cta$, the log Calabi-Yau open subset $\cyU = \ctag$ is determined entirely by $Y$'s own geometry.
 It is simply the locus where underlying flags intersect generically, described in more detail in Section~\ref{sec:Conf3back}.
 In this sense, $\Xi\lrp{\Z^T}$ can be viewed as a canonical basis for $\ssO\lrp{\cta}$ itself-- it is a basis determined entirely by $\cta$'s own geometry.